-Calibration 251 Consignee Details According to Incoterm References: ASR-104-V3.1 (B2.9.6.b) ASR-104-V3.1 Policy for Transaction Certificates B2.9.6.b specifies that when the buyer is certified, the consignee is required to be a facility on the buyer's scope certificate.
-Situations have been identified where this is not workable outside of the identified exceptions.
-Situation: Textile Exchange recognizes that the current definition of consignee does not align with the industry use of this term.
+Calibration 251 Consignee Details According to Incoterm References: ASR-104-V3.1 (B2.9.6.b) Situation: buyer is certified, the consignee is req Certificates B2.9.6.b specifies that when the uired to be a facility on the buyer's scope ified where this is not workable outside of the Situation: Textile Exchange recognizes that the current definition of consignee does not align with the industry use of this term.
 This was flagged for review in the next revision to ASR-104 Transaction Certificate Policy.
 Due to dependencies with transaction certificates, a change to official terminology is not possible on a faster timeline.

-Calibration 251 Consignee Details According to Incote rm This calibration may be implemented imm implemented no later than July 1, 2024. ediately upon publication and shall be Incoterms®2020 are critical to understand about Incoterms including definitions for e https://www.trade.gov/know-your-incote ach individual Incoterm may be found at A facility which is not named on the buyer's consignee provided that: s scope certificate may be listed as a a.
-The shipping is done based on an Inco and CIF. oterm of FCA, CPT, CIP, FAS, FOB, CFR, Interpretation: b.
-The Incoterm is specified in Box 12 of the transaction certificate.
-A refet the shipment number is included if this is not the same for all shipmen transaction certificate.
-In this case, the buyer's certification body from the consignee to the buyer's facility is subsequent transaction certificate or on a the buyer (e.g. when the buyer is a brand a certificates). s reviewed either as part of issuing the sampling basis as part of the next audit of If the buyer on a transaction certificate is a certified trader (i.e. does not take physic possession of the product), the consignee shall match the consignee which will be listed on the trader's outgoing transaction certificate.
-If the exact port facility which will receive t transaction certificate is issued, the port it name of the port may be entered in the corunavailable. self may be named as consignee.
-The Conformity and Is ssue Date: 6/1/2024 Status: Issued
+This calibration may be implemented implemented no later than July 1, 202 immediately upon publication and shall be 4. tanding this calibration.
+More information for each individual Incoterm may be found at acoterms.
+A facility which is not named on the bu yer's scope certificate may be listed as a a.
+The shipping is done based on ar and CIF.
+Incoterm of FCA, CPT, CIP, FAS, FOB, CFR, Interpretation: 2 of the transaction certificate.
+A reference to if this is not the same for all shipments on the from the consignee to the buyer's faci subsequent transaction certificate or ody shall ensure that transport documentation lity is reviewed either as part of issuing the on a sampling basis as part of the next audit of and and does not obtain outgoing transaction If the buyer on a transaction certificate is a certified trader (i.e. does not take physical possession of the product), the consignee shall match the consignee which will be listed on the trader's outgoing transaction certificate.
+If the exact port facility which will receive the shipment is not clear when the transaction certificate is issued, the port itself may be named as consignee.
+The name of the port may be entered in the consignee Address1 field if a street address is unavailable.
+Conformity and I ssue Date: 6/1/2024 Status: Issued

-Calibration 259 Brand Input TCs Not in dTrackit References: ASR-104-V3.1 (A4.2), CCS-101-V3.1 (E1.4) Situation: The latest transaction certificate policy requires that certification bodies only use the Textile Exchange Authenticate a Transaction webpage or another method provided by Textile Exchange to authenticate transaction certificates as of January 2024 (see ASR-104-V3.1 A4.5).

-Calibration 259 Brand Input TCs Not in dTrackit It is unclear if brands are expected to aut certificates via the same means when the obtaining outgoing transaction certificat ey are making claims and are also not The brand is not required to consider an incoming transaction from the Textile Exchange Authenticate a Transaction webpage about the validity of the claims, provided that the transaction authenticated with the issuing certification body (e.g. via QR considers). a Transaction webpage to be a doubt that the transaction certificate can be Interpretation: If the input transaction certificate is not on Transaction webpage, no output transaction possible. on the Textile Exchange Authenticate a tion certificate (e.g. from brand to retailer) Textile Exchange expects to require certified organizations to authenticate transaction certificates via the Textile Exchange Authenticate a Transaction webpage following the next revision of the CCS.
-Conformity and Iss sue Date: 6/1/2024 Status: Issued
+Calibration 259 Brand Input TCs Not in dTrackit References: ASR-104-V3.1 (A4.2), CCS-101-V3.1 (E1.4) Situation: The latest transaction certificate policy requires that certification bodies only use the Textile Exchange Authenticate a Transaction webpage or another method provided by Textile Exchange to authenticate transaction certificates as of January 2024 (see ASR-104-V3.1A4.5).
+It is unclear if brands are expected to authenticate their incoming transaction certificates via the same means when they are making claims and are also not obtaining outgoing transaction certificates (as is typical for brands).
+The brand is not required to consider an incoming transaction certificate missing from the Textile Exchange Authenticate a Transaction webpage to be a doubt about the validity of the claims, provided that the transaction certificate can be authenticated with the issuing certification body (e.g. via QR code).
+Interpretation: If the input transaction certificate is not on the Textile Exchange Authenticate a Transaction webpage, no output transaction certificate (e.g. from brand to retailer) is possible.
+Textile Exchange expects to require certified organizations to authenticate transaction certificates via the Textile Exchange Authenticate a Transaction webpage following the next revision of the CCS.
+Conformity and Iss ue Date: 6/1/2024 Status: Issued